 Attractive but parasitic bright green clusters of European mistletoe

-The more toxic of the two is Viscum album.
-Native to Europe and western and southern Asia, it has pairs of smooth, oval shaped leaves and small clusters of sticky white berries.
-Viscum album contains a mix of chemicals that includes poisonous amounts of the alkaloid tyramine, which can cause stomach upset, nausea and vomiting, blurred vision, blood pressure changes and in rare cases even death.
+Its cousin, Viscum album, known as European or Common mistletoe, is native to Europe, Southwestern Asia and Nepal.
+It contains a mix of chemicals that include poisonous amounts of the alkaloid tyramine.
+Tyramine can cause stomach upset, nausea and vomiting, blurred vision, blood pressure changes and in rare cases even death.

-The paddle-shaped leaves of Phoradendron, American mistletoe
+The paddle-shaped leaves of Phoradendron

-The good news is that although until recently American mistletoe has been widely considered to be as poisonous as the European species, downing a few berries is likely to lead to no more than a stomachache.
-Studies have shown that you’d have to eat a whole lot of berries to experience these reactions.
-This according to the National Capital Poison Center’s recent studies describing American mistletoe exposures (mainly by young children at Christmas).
-The vast majority of patients who had eaten parts of the plant had no symptoms and there were no fatalities, even among those who had swallowed mistletoe on purpose.
+The good news is that, until recently, American mistletoe was widely considered to be as poisonous as the European species.
+Nowadays, though, the general consensus is that downing a few berries will probably lead to no more than a stomachache.
+In fact, according to the National Capital Poison Center’s recent studies describing American mistletoe exposures (mainly by young children at Christmas), you’d have to eat a whole lot of berries to experience these reactions.

 Mistletoe is most harmful to small children and pets/Photo credit: Michael Pettigrew